kirinshade/logaknottr-goodstuff/Aliases/bubble.md

-This alias is intended to be used during the Spring Event.
+This alias is intended to be used during the Spring Event, where the player's character will hunt down Glimmering Bubbles and receive event currency for successfully completing all checks.

 The only argument it takes is which zone you want to enter:

 Zone 1: [one, 1, meadow]